Skip to content

 Wacha Justen Listed by thegentlemen Ransomware Group

-On June 30, 2026, the ransomware group known as thegentlemen added Wacha & Justen, LLC to its public leak site, confirming that internal files from the Napoleon, Ohio law firm had been exfiltrated.
+On June 30, 2026, the ransomware group known as thegentlemen added Wacha & Justen, LLC to its public leak site, claiming that internal files from the Napoleon, Ohio law firm had been exfiltrated.
 The breach affects anyone whose personal or case-related records were stored by the firm, which handles estate planning, personal injury, car accident claims, and civil litigation for ordinary clients across the region.

 Available reporting describes the incident as a ransomware attack in which the group gained access to the firm’s systems, copied internal documents, and later listed the victim on its leak page when demands were not met.
 The primary source is thegentlemen’s own leak site, indexed by ransomware.live at the URL provided below.
 Public reporting indicates the exact volume of data and the precise number of individuals affected remain unknown at this time.
 The types of files listed include internal records that would typically contain names, addresses, dates of birth, Social Security numbers, medical or insurance details from injury cases, financial information tied to estates, and attorney-client correspondence.